CityCenterDC: The Plaza at CityCenter

 Between 9th and 10th streets, Palmer Alley runs through a plaza that extends north–south between H and I streets.
 The plaza features patio seating for several restaurants, fountains, and a video art installation.
+In designing the plaza, the landscape architects drew inspiration from quilting traditions, specifically the vibrant and improvisational patterns of the Gee’s Bend quilts.
+As a tribute to Washington, DC’s rich African-American heritage, these patterns informed the layout, weaving cultural memory into the very fabric of the space.

 The Park at CityCenter

 The northwest corner of CityCenter is a park that regularly hosts events and art installations, including an annual 75-foot Christmas tree, a summer farmers market, and other interactive exhibits.
+The park features a large fountain, placed with historical intention.
+In Pierre Charles L’Enfant's original plan for Washington, he envisioned a grand fountain at this very location.
+Honoring that vision, the designers incorporated the fountain into the modern layout.
+The marble used throughout the park is the same type found at the Washington Monument, reinforcing a material link to the city’s monumental core.
+The park also forms a bow tie shape with its counterpart across the street — a configuration found throughout Washington, DC.
+These bow tie spaces were part of the L'Enfant Plan from the beginning, blending geometry, symmetry, and purpose into the city’s fabric.

 Tenants

 CityCenter is home to many stores and restaurants, as well as offices, apartments, condominiums, and a hotel, fulfilling the planners' goals for tenancy, although the development has been criticized for a lack of foot traffic.

 Offices

 The law firm of Covington & Burling occupies a majority of the office space at CityCenter, with more than 500 lawyers spread between two buildings.
 The American Hospital Association also has an office in CityCenter, as does the Qatar Foundation.

 Retail

 Many high-end retail stores are found in CityCenter, including Louis Vuitton, Dior, Hermès, Burberry, Gucci, Salvatore Ferragamo, Hugo Boss, David Yurman, Loro Piana, Morgenthal Frederics, Kate Spade New York, Akris, Carolina Herrera, Allen Edmonds, Longchamp, Arc'teryx, TUMI, Giorgio Armani, Brioni, Paul Stuart, Brunello Cucinelli, Jo Malone London, VINCE., Christian Louboutin, Bulgari, Brietling, Chanel, and Moncler.
 A Tesla dealership opened in 2017.

 A Tiffany & Co. store opened in March 2019 in the Conrad hotel.